EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Introduction

 \section{Introduction}

-Video analytics is widely adopted in many computer vision-based applications, such as video surveillance, augmented reality, autonomous driving, etc. Currently, most of the state-of-the-art video analytics algorithms are implemented with Deep Neural Networks (DNNs).
-The DNN-based video analytics can achieve high accuracy, however, deploying DNN models for video analytics faces many challenges in real-world scenarios \cite{xiao2021towards}.
-The DNN models for video analytics usually consist of hundreds of layers, which are compute-intensive and may incur substantial delay for inference \cite{jiang2021joint,wang2022dynamic}.
-Moreover, the volume of video content is large, transmitting raw video content to the cloud for inference may incur large bandwidth cost and intolerable transmission delay.
+Video analytics plays a crucial role in various computer vision applications, such as video surveillance, augmented reality, and autonomous driving \cite{hu2014picwords}.
+Deep Neural Networks (DNNs) currently dominate the implementation of state-of-the-art video analytics algorithms.
+Despite their impressive accuracy, deploying DNN models for real-world video analytics presents challenges \cite{xiao2021towards}.
+DNN-based video analytics models often possess significant complexity with hundreds of layers, introducing computational overhead and substantial inference delays \cite{jiang2021joint,hao2022cdfkd}.
+Moreover, transmitting extensive video content to the cloud for inference incurs significant bandwidth costs and may result in intolerable transmission delays \cite{hu2018speeding}.

-To reduce bandwidth cost and data transmission delay for video analytics applications, the DNN models can be deployed on edge nodes, which are proximal to the users \cite{ananthanarayanan2017real,yi2017lavea}.
-The edge nodes can receive video data from users with negligible delay.
-However, the processing capacity of an edge node is limited.
-When a large number of inference requests arrive, the edge node may be overloaded, exceeding its processing capacity and significantly increasing inference delay.
-Therefore, the video analytics mechanism with edge computing should be carefully designed to guarantee performance.
+To enhance efficiency in video analytics applications by mitigating bandwidth costs and reducing data transmission delays, a viable strategy involves deploying DNN models on edge nodes situated in close proximity to end-users \cite{yi2017lavea, wu2023lean}.
+While these edge nodes can swiftly receive video data with minimal delay \cite{guan2020prefcache, cui2021towards}, their processing capacity is inherently constrained.
+In situations where a substantial influx of inference requests occurs, the edge node may become overwhelmed, exceeding its processing capabilities and resulting in pronounced inference delay.
+Concurrently, there are notable imbalances in the workloads of different edge nodes \cite{ma2017understanding}, with some nodes experiencing overload while others remain under-utilized.
+Therefore, a meticulous design of the video analytics mechanism integrated with edge computing is imperative to ensure optimal performance.

-Some previous works have studied how to improve the performance of video analytics pipelines under the edge computing or cloud computing paradigm.
-For instance, Osmoticgate \cite{qian2022osmoticgate}, SmartEye \cite{wang2021smarteye}, DeepDecision \cite{ran2018deepdecision}, and FastVA \cite{tan2021deep} studied the offloading mechanism between the client and the edge node for video analytics.
-These works mainly focused on the adaptation of the video analytics configurations for video preprocessing and model selection on the edge and client to balance inference accuracy and delay. $A^2$ \cite{jiang2021joint} and EdgeAdaptor \cite{zhao2022edgeadaptor} considered the selection of different versions of compressed DNN models for optimizing delay, accuracy, and service cost.
-Reducto \cite{li2020reducto}, AppealNet \cite{li2021appealnet}, and ClodSeg \cite{wang2019bridging} adopted frame filtering, inference difficulty classification, and resolution downsizing to reduce communication cost for video transmission while maintaining accuracy.